 DiMeo Blueberry Family and Farming History

 Our DiMeo blueberry farm can trace its family history back to around 1910 when Michael DiMeo came over from Italy.
 He and his two brothers, Salvatore DiMeo and Nicholas DiMeo originally settled in Providence, Rhode Island.
 After starting a successful DiMeo farm and roadside farm market, Salvatore decided to move up to Bridgewater, Massachusetts and started farming raspberries.
 But, his brother, Michael DiMeo headed down to Southern New Jersey in search of quality farm land without all the field stones.
 He took a job on the railroad, then one day he discovered Hammonton, New Jersey.
 He liked the small town and it's central location to New York City and Philadelphia, so he purchased 35 acres of farmland.
 He started the DiMeo family blueberry farm with just a blueberry field behind his farm house.
 Here is a photo of Michael proudly standing in his first patch of blueberries in Hammonton, New Jersey.

 The original DiMeo family farms grew blueberries, raspberries, strawberries and blackberries.
 The DiMeo's continued investing in farm land during The Great Depression.
 They invested every penny they had in buying NJ farm properties.
 Photoed below is the son of Michael DiMeo, second generation blueberry farmer Anthony DiMeo, Sr. who stands proudly with the DiMeo family farm horse they used to plow up the family's blueberry plant nursery to plant blueberries on the farm.
 Later it was passed down to the three brothers, Anthony, Michael and William DiMeo.
 All who worked hard and devoted their entire lives to buy, develop, grow and build the various family berry farms that now carry forward their old fashioned berry farming methods.
 Even though they were not well-educated, they were smart businessmen and amazing berry farmers.
-They had a true passion for farming and always put the family farm first.
+They had a true passion for berry farming and always put the family fruit farm first.